ryanyhuang/trpclib/README.md

 # trpclib

-Creates wrapper class for rpclib server/client to provide compile time checks on RPC stubs.
+Creates wrapper server and client wrapper classes for rpclib to provide compile time checks on RPC stubs.
+Based on Thrift.

 Given a .idl file, you can generate stubs using `gen FILE.idl`